-Notes to the Financial Statements
+Notes to the Financial Statements For the Year Ended June 30, 2023

 1. Nature of Operations

 Saskatchewan Association of Recreational Professionals Inc. ("the Association") is incorporated under the Non-Profit Corporations Act of Saskatchewan whose mission is the ongoing development of leadership excellence of recreation professionals.